Housing Affordability · United States · Updated May 2026

 The price-to-income ratio divides median home value by median household income.
 A higher ratio means less affordable.
 Hawaii is the least affordable at 8.4×.
 Data: ACS 5-Year 2024.

-All states ranked by price-to-income ratio
+All 50 states + DC ranked

 State Ratio Median Price Median Income